cjfuller/colocalization3d/README.md

     java -jar Colocalization3D.jar /path/to/parameters.xml

-A sample parameters file, including annotations for the recommended/required parameters, and what they do is located in the downloads section.
+A sample parameters file, including annotations for the recommended/required parameters, and what they do is located in the [downloads](https://github.com/downloads/cjfuller/colocalization3d/colocalization3D_sample_annotated_parameters.rb).

 ## Building from source